Made With Serif WebPlus. All content of this website is © Shanklin & District History Society 2018

 Meetings are held on the first Thursday of the month, apart from January and August, in the Falcon Cross Hall in Shanklin and visitors are always welcome for a small charge.
 Usually there will be a talk by a specialist speaker on an historic topic related to the Isle of Wight while at our AGM in September our Chairman and Archivist give a slide show from the Society’s archives.
 A changing selection of archive material, including new acquisitions, is displayed at meetings through the year and at one or two exhibitions in Shanklin where the public can also consult old maps and directories.
 Details of forthcoming events can be found on the Programme page.

 Each year in May our Chairman researches and leads a themed walk around Shanklin as part of the Isle of Wight Walking Festival.
-In 2016 the walk was titled ‘Tracing Shanklin Hostelries Past and Present’ and the donations from about 60 walkers made a significant contribution to our charity of the year, the Hampshire and Isle of Wight Air Ambulance.
+The May 2018 walk around Shanklin Old Village and Environs attracted over 40 walkers and their donations made a significant contribution to our charity of the year, the Sandown & Shanklin Independent Lifeboat.

 Newsletters and Website